 The holidays are finally here!
-It’s the time of year when we start to relax, unwind, and, from time to time, let habits we’ve worked hard to maintain throughout the year slip a little.
-On top of all the holiday festivities and the chaos of shopping for gifts, there are other reasons we’re more likely to struggle with staying healthy over the holiday season.
+It’s the time of year when we start to relax, unwind, and celebrate the end of the year.
+On top of sweet treats and the chaos of shopping for gifts, there are other reasons we’re more likely to struggle with staying healthy over the holiday season.

 Here’s our guide to staying happy, healthy, and active this season.

 Why is it so hard to stay healthy during the holidays?

 There are legitimate reasons for struggling to maintain a healthy diet and workout regimen as the temperatures drop and your schedule gets busy.
 Some of the more common factors include:

 1. Cold weather can be an exercise deterrent

 It’s hard enough to keep up a consistent exercise routine, let alone try to stay active in colder weather.
 The change in temperature and inclement weather can throw routines for a loop and keep you from doing the outdoor physical activity you’re used to.
 This shift in routine can make it hard to re-establish a steady workout regimen.

 2. Darker mornings make it hard to wake up